What Is Pulmonary Fibrosis?

 IPF affects each person differently and the disease progresses at varying rates.
 For some, the scarring occurs quickly, while in others, it happens over a longer period of time.
 Symptoms also vary from moderate to severe and may stay the same for a while.

-Diagnosis of IPF can be difficult since the cause is unknown.
+It is obviously very important when faced with a patient with PF to work out which of the 100 disease may be involved.
 The symptoms are similar to those of other diseases such as asthma, chronic obstructive pulmonary disease (COPD) and congestive heart failure.
-Additionally, IPF can co-exist with these diseases.
+Additionally, pulmonary fibrosis can co-exist with these diseases.

-Confirming diagnosis may involve one or more of the following tests:
+Confirming the diagnosis may involve one or more of the following tests:

 - Blood tests to rule out other diseases.

-- Pulmonary function test to measure breathing capacity.
+- Pulmonary (lung) function tests to measure breathing capacity.

 - X-ray and CT (“CAT”) scan of your chest to identify the pattern of scarring in your lungs.